На русском языке

 Rgd = 6.7∙1023 m

-~R_{gd} and the mass of the galaxy ~ M_{pg} from the relation similar to (1):
+Orbital speed of dwarf galaxy is estimated with the help of orbital radius ~R_{gd} and mass of galaxy ~ M_{pg} from relation similar to (1):

 ~ V_{gd} = \sqrt {\frac { G M_{pg} }{R_{gd}}} .

-Estimation of the characteristic speed of stars in a normal galaxy of minimum mass is made with the help of formula (2) with ~ \delta=0.6 :
+Estimation of characteristic speed of stars in normal galaxy of minimum mass is made with the help of formula (2) with ~ \delta=0.6 :

 ~ E_g = M_{pg} {C}^2_g = \frac {\delta G {M}^2_{pg}}{2R_g} ,

-where the volume-averaged radius of the galaxy is determined by multiplying the radius of the main sequence star of minimum mass ~ R_s \approx 0.1 Solar radii by the sixth degree of discrete coefficient of similarity in size ~D_{P}: ~ R_g = R_s D^6_{P} = 1.6 \cdot 10^{19} m = 520 pc.
-From here the characteristic speed of stars in the galaxy is ~ C_g \approx 200 km/s.
-In the hydrogen system obtained in Table 4, the ratio of the orbital velocity ~V_{gd} of a dwarf galaxy to the characteristic speed ~ C_g of the stars in a normal galaxy is approximately equal to the fine structure constant, just as it is in the hydrogen atom and in planetary systems.
+where volume-averaged radius of galaxy is determined by multiplying radius of main sequence star of minimum mass ~ R_s \approx 0.1 Solar radii by sixth degree of discrete coefficient of similarity in size ~D_{P}: ~ R_g = R_s D^6_{P} = 1.6 \cdot 10^{19} m = 520 pc.
+From here characteristic speed of stars in galaxy is ~ C_g \approx 200 km/s.
+In hydrogen system obtained in Table 4, ratio of orbital velocity ~V_{gd} of dwarf galaxy to characteristic speed ~ C_g of stars in normal galaxy is approximately equal to fine structure constant, just as it is in hydrogen atom and in planetary systems.

-In reality the systems containing normal and dwarf galaxies are closer to each other and rotate faster near each other.
-One explanation of this situation lies in the fact that galaxies do not belong to the basic matter level.
+In reality systems containing normal and dwarf galaxies are closer to each other and rotate faster near each other.
+One explanation of this situation lies in the fact that galaxies do not belong to basic matter level.
 A neutron star contains about \Phi' = 1.62 \cdot 10^{57} nucleons, and the same number of particles is supposed in a proton.
-Meanwhile, in a normal galaxy of minimum mass, usually it is a galaxy of the spiral type, the number of stars does not exceed the value D^2_{\Phi } = 1.46 \cdot 10^{11}.
-This number is much less than the number of nucleons in a star.
-From the point of view of similarity, galaxies contain the same number of stars, as the number of atoms in microscopic dust particles.
-In contrast to ordinary solid dust particles, the concentration of stars in galaxies is of such kind, that they are similar to strongly rarefied gas clouds, only in the center of which there is solid substance.
-[4] If in the hydrogen atom in the ground state the electron's orbital angular momentum is ~ \hbar , and the proton's quantum spin has the value ~ \hbar/2 , then the orbital angular momentum of a dwarf galaxy can be significantly less than the spin of a normal galaxy.
-This leads to increase in the orbital velocity of the dwarf galaxy and to a smaller radius of its orbital rotation around the normal galaxy.
-Probably the loss of the orbital angular momentum by dwarf galaxies is associated with the evolution of galaxies and their formation from large hydrogen clouds, in which the angular momentum is lost due to the friction between the adjacent clouds.
+Meanwhile, in normal galaxy of minimum mass, usually it is a galaxy of spiral type, number of stars does not exceed value D^2_{\Phi } = 1.46 \cdot 10^{11}.
+This number is much less than number of nucleons in a star.
+From point of view of similarity, galaxies contain the same number of stars, as number of atoms in microscopic dust particles.
+In contrast to ordinary solid dust particles, concentration of stars in galaxies is of such kind, that they are similar to strongly rarefied gas clouds, only in the center of which there is solid substance.
+[6] If in hydrogen atom in ground state electron's orbital angular momentum is ~ \hbar , and proton's quantum spin has value ~ \hbar/2 , then orbital angular momentum of dwarf galaxy can be significantly less than spin of normal galaxy.
+This leads to increase in orbital velocity of dwarf galaxy and to smaller radius of its orbital rotation around normal galaxy.
+Probably loss of orbital angular momentum by dwarf galaxies is associated with evolution of galaxies and their formation from large hydrogen clouds, in which angular momentum is lost due to friction between adjacent clouds.

 References